 Niger seed -- also known as nyger seeds -- are a type of small seed, originating from Ethiopia and are a particular favourite with members of the finch family, in particular, Goldfinches and Siskins.
 Niger bird seed feeders are made especially to hold these tiny seeds in place for birds to eat.
 We have a range of niger feeders for wild birds, including budget niger seed feeders and Droll Yankee feeders made especially to attract Goldfinches to your garden.
-Every purchase supports our ongoing work with your local Wildlife Trusts.
-Order before 3 pm Monday to Friday for free next day delivery.
+Free delivery on any size order.

 Where to place a niger bird seed feeder in your garden